TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 24/Leviticus 24.14.md

 ---

-Bring forth him that hath cursed without the camp; and let all that heard him lay their hands upon his head, and let all the congregation stone him.
+"Bring out of the camp him who cursed; and let all who heard him lay their hands on his head, and let all the congregation stone him.